lab-axis/AI-Inter-firm-Competition/README.md

-# AFCI — AI-Firm News Intelligence: Knowledge Graph, TemporalRAG & Forecasting
+# Context-aware Forecasting of Inter-firm Competitive Dynamics with Graph Learning and Multi-agent Reasoning

 This repository accompanies a research project on constructing a news-based intelligence signal for 30 AI/IT companies.
 It combines (1) large-scale GDELT news collection, (2) a Neo4j knowledge graph with a Temporally-Bounded RAG (TBR) agent, and (3) a graph neural-network forecasting baseline (B-MTGNN).